 What's the difference if I'm assigned observation status at a hospital instead of inpatient?

-Due to concerns about the consequences for beneficiaries classified under observation status, Congress passed the Notice of Observation Treatment and Implication for Care Eligibility Act (NOTICE Act) in 2016.
-The legislation required hospitals to notify patients if they are classified under observation for more than 24 hours.
-But HHS interpreted the law as applying only to certain patients, which means there is a chance you won’t be notified depending on your specific status.
-The NOTICE Act also did not create any appeals rights for Medicare beneficiaries to request that their status be changed – although you can still advocate for this informally.
+Congress passed the Notice of Observation Treatment and Implication for Care Eligibility Act (NOTICE Act) in 2016.
+The legislation required hospitals to notify certain patients if they are classified under observation for more than 24 hours.
+However, the NOTICE Act did not create any appeals rights for Medicare beneficiaries to request that their status be changed – although you can still advocate for this informally.

 A number of states, including New York and Connecticut, have enacted their own legislation to address challenges with observation status.